mjfrigaard/sharing-your-work/manuscript/00intro.md

 We plan to include enough information to get you up and running and at the same time, not overwhelm you.
 If you've already Googled "Getting started in data science," you know there are a *ton* of resources.
 Figuring out where to start can feel like trying to get a drink of water from a fire hose.

-## Who this book is for

-We've tried to keep the materials accessible to a broad audience, but we understand there are few useful data analysis texts written for everyone.
-Data tends to be very specific to the field they come from, and it's hard to find data that gets everyone excited.
-To try and help address this issue, we use data from multiple sources (Google trends, Twitter, Wikipedia, and Googlesheets).

-**We focus on the toolchain and tools.**

-The next chapters outline a 'one-stop-shop' toolset that you can learn quickly and readily re-use (because we know your time is limited).

 ### Technical assumptions

 The reader we had in mind while writing this book was someone who,